-- By 2 February 2024 Sefton LA will inform other LA's of places in Sefton secondary a) schools that can be offered to their residents. - Sefton LA will make available to each Sefton secondary school, a list of pupils offered b) places at their school by 1 March 2024. - 1 March 2024 is National Offer Day.
-Parent(s)/carer(s) will be notified via email of the c) school place that can be offered to their child (if they applied online and selected this

-- option for notification).
+- a) By 2 February 2026 Sefton LA will inform other LA's of places in Sefton secondary schools that can be offered to their residents. - b) By 2 March 2026 each Sefton secondary school will be able to access online, via Sefton's Provider Portal, a list of pupils offered places at their school. - c) 2 March 2026 is National Offer Day.
+Parent(s)/carer(s) will be notified via email of the school place that can be offered to their child (if they applied online and selected this option for notification).
 Applicants will also be able to log into their account on the Citizen Portal to view their offer of school place.
-For all other applicants who did not apply online, offer letters will be posted to parent(s)/carer(s) on this day. - The LA will automatically contact applicants on behalf of the Governing Body of all Sefton d) schools.
-Where an applicant cannot be offered their highest preferred school, they will be informed of their statutory right of appeal, and provided with information regarding the appeals process, an appeal form (where appropriate), and the deadline for submitting appeals. - Each Sefton primary school will also be informed of the secondary school offered to their e) Year 6 pupils as soon as possible after National Offer Day.
-We aim to do this by 15 March 2024.
+For all other applicants who did not apply online, offer letters will be posted to parent(s)/carer(s) on this day. - d) The LA will automatically contact applicants on behalf of the Governing Body of all Sefton schools.
+Where an applicant cannot be offered their highest preferred school, they will be informed of their statutory right of appeal, and provided with information regarding the appeals process, and the deadline for submitting an appeal.
+Information is also available on the Sefton website, admission appeals web page.
+For those appeals administered by the LA, there is an electronic (e-form) appeal form available online.
+Paper copies are also available upon request. - e) By 2 March 2026 each Sefton primary school will also be able to access online, via Sefton's Provider Portal, information about the secondary school offered to each of their Year 6 pupils.

-Stage 4 Late Applications
+Stage 4 Late applications

-- The national closing date for applications for the secondary admissions round is a) 31 October 2023. - Applications naming a Sefton VA or academy faith school that are received after the closing date, will be forwarded to the school up until 8 January 2024.
+- a) The national closing date for applications for the secondary admissions round is 31 October 2025. - b) Applications naming a Sefton VA or academy faith school that are received after the closing date, will be forwarded to the school up until 9 January 2026.
 The school will be informed that the application has been received late.
-The admission authority must then decide how it wishes to respond to the late application. - If parent(s)/carer(s) apply after 31 October 2023, the Local Authority may still be able to C) consider the application providing we receive it by 8 January 2024. - For families moving into the area after 31 October 2023, their application will be d) considered if it is received by 8 January 2024 with evidence that the removal has taken place and where appropriate, evidence of disposal of the previous property. - For late applications or late changes that are received after 8 January 2024, but before 1 e) March 2024, they will be processed after the national allocation of places has been completed on 1 March.
+The admission authority must then decide how it wishes to respond to the late application. - c) If parent(s)/carer(s) apply after 31 October 2025, the Local Authority may still be able to consider the application providing we receive it by 9 January 2026. - d) For families moving into the area after 31 October, their application will be considered if it is received by 9 January 2026 with evidence that the removal has taken place and where appropriate, evidence of disposal of the previous property. - e) For late applications or late changes that are received after 9 January 2026, but before 2 March 2026, they will be processed AFTER the 2nd of March, once the allocation of places has been completed for national offer day.
 All late applications and late changes will be processed in the date order they were received by Sefton LA and will have the admissions criteria applied to them in the normal manner.
-The processing period for these applications will be dependent on the number of late applications/changes received. - f) For late applications or late changes that are received after 1 March 2024, they will be processed in the date order they are received by Sefton LA, and after the applications described in e) above have been dealt with.
+The processing period for these applications will be dependent on the number of late applications/changes received. - f) For late applications or late changes that are received on or after 2 March 2026, they will be processed in the date order they are received by Sefton LA, and after the applications described in e) have been dealt with.
 The processing period for these applications will be dependent on the number of late applications/changes received.

-Stage 5 Waiting Lists
+Stage 5 Waiting lists